sonocotta/raspberry-media-center/README.md

 dtoverlay=hifiberry-dac
 ```

-If you want to control the amp using GPIO you may use software integration to pull GPIO5/6 HIGH or LOW to switch amp ON and OFF.
+If you want to control the amp using GPIO you may use software integration to pull GPIO5/6 HIGH or LOW to switch the amp ON and OFF.

-Strating from the rev C it will be possible to use device-tree configuration to switch amp ON and OFF when audio is playing (it is possbile in earlier revisions as well, but I didn't manage to fix the speakers popping)
+Starting from revision C it will be possible to use device-tree configuration to switch the amp ON and OFF when audio is playing (it is possible in earlier revisions as well, but I didn't manage to avoid fully the speakers popping sound)

 ### DAC Configuration - Loud Raspberry Pi